jean-francoisgiraud/AssetManagementSystems/README.md

 ## Codes (R)
 Voici des exemples de code R [1] que nous utilions pour produire les plans, optimisations, analyses et diagrammmes les plus complexes.
 //
-Here is some examples of the R code [2] we use to produce the more complex plans, optimisations, data analysis, diagrams and graphics.
+Here are some examples of the R code [2] we use to produce the more complex plans, optimisations, data analysis, diagrams and graphics.

 [1] R est un langage de programmation et un logiciel libre destiné aux statistiques et à la science des données. ref https://fr.wikipedia.org/wiki/R_(langage)
 [2] R is a programming language and free software environment for statistical computing and graphics supported by the R Foundation for Statistical Computing.
 The R language is widely used among statisticians and data miners for developing statistical software and data analysis. ref https://en.wikipedia.org/wiki/R_(programming_language)